gabeart10/powergit/README.md

 * `gping` - `git -ls-remote REPO HEAD` on each `REPO`

 Like I said, nothing fancy, just convenient.
-After using this I have completely dropped [DropBox][] and other methods of saving files of any type.
+After using this I have completely dropped [DropBox][] and other methods of saving files of any type other than media.
 The tools particularly help when moving stuff around between repos and reorganizing things.

 FAQ